LeetLLM

 5. Add the survivors to the seed pool and repeat.

-The initial seed must be extremely high quality.
-One poorly written support-ticket example about refunds will be echoed and amplified across thousands of synthetic variants.
+Initial seed quality matters.
+One poorly written code example that ignores token expiry can be echoed and amplified across many synthetic variants.

 Evol-Instruct: evolving instructions instead of merely repeating them

-• Require multi-step reasoning ("first look up the order, then check the 14-day policy window, then decide")
+• Require multi-step reasoning ("first inspect the API docs, then choose the endpoint, then draft a cited answer")

 • Increase specificity and length

-• Combine skills (classification + code generation + policy lookup)
+• Combine skills (test writing + code generation + API documentation lookup)

 text

-1You are an expert at creating difficult but realistic instructions for training customer-support and code-generation models.
+1You are an expert at creating difficult but realistic instructions for training code-generation and API-documentation models.
 2 3Original instruction: {seed} 4 5Apply the following evolution: {chosen_tactic} 6Return only the new, harder instruction.
-Make sure it still concerns order status, refunds, or backend code for an e-commerce platform.
+Make sure it still concerns tested backend code, API usage, or secure tool behavior.

 An example evolution on a code seed:

-Original: "Write a function get_order_status(order_id) that returns the status."
+Original: "Write a function validate_token(token) that returns whether the token is usable."

-Evolved: "Write a function get_order_status(order_id: str) -> dict that queries the orders table, joins with shipments and refunds, raises a custom OrderNotFoundError for missing IDs, logs the lookup at INFO level, and returns a JSON-serializable dict containing status, last_updated, and any open refund request.
+Evolved: "Write a function validate_token(token: str, now: datetime) -> TokenVerdict that verifies the signature, rejects expired tokens before permission checks, logs only the token ID prefix, and returns a typed verdict containing status, subject, and expiry.
 Include type hints and a docstring with three realistic edge cases."

-A judge prompt for mixed support-ticket and code tasks typically contains:
+A judge prompt for mixed code and API-documentation tasks typically contains:

 • The original instruction